-Every Sunday seekers enter churches across the country.
+Every Sunday, seekers enter churches across the country.
 Many are seeking an understanding of what it means to believe.
 Some are seeking to have a closer relationship with Christ.
 Others are seeking a place to feel welcome, a place to belong.
 A few, maybe more, are seeking an excuse.

 For many years I was part of the last group.
-I would go to church with a friend, a family member or on my own.
+I would go to church with a friend, a family member, or on my own.
 I would tell myself I was seeking understanding or truth.
 I would tell whomever I accompanied that I was looking for a church.
 Mostly, I was looking for an excuse.

 I was looking for a reason to criticize.
 I was looking for a reason to condemn.
 I was looking for hypocrisy.
-Primarily, I was looking for a reason to continue leading the life I chose instead of the life Christ wanted me to lead.
+Primarily, I was looking for a reason to continue leading the life I chose instead of the life Christ wanted me to live.
 I was seldom disappointed.

 Some will read this and say, “Don’t worry!”
 “You cannot control what others think.”
 Others will say, “God must prepare the seeker’s heart and make it receptive.
 If He has not prepared the heart, nothing you do will make any difference.”
 Of course, they are correct, but does that mean I have no responsibility in the matter?

-Every Sunday seekers come to my church.
-Every Sunday some are seeking an excuse.
+Every Sunday, seekers come to my church.
+Every Sunday, some are seeking an excuse.
 I pray I am doing my best to avoid giving them one.

 © S.E.
 Jackson – 2011